JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 symbol (generic function with 3 methods)
 ```

-Now we can check that all is defined properly.
+Now we can check that everything works well.

 ```jldoctest currency
 julia> Dollar(1)